i582/phpstats/README.md

 `/info/class?name=value` — getting information about the class by its name (the name does not have to be completely the same, the search is not strict).

 `/info/func?name=value` — getting information about a function by its name.

+`/info/namespace?name=value` — getting information about a namespace by its name.

 `/exit` — shutdown of the server.